spinnaker/spinnaker.github.io/reference/providers/ecs.md

 # Resource Naming

-As of Spinnaker 1.24.0 the ECS provider can be configured to use either Frigga or a tag based naming strategy which Spinnaker manages using its
+From Spinnaker 1.24 the ECS provider can be configured to use either [Frigga](https://github.com/Netflix/frigga) or a tag based naming strategy which Spinnaker manages using its
 [Moniker](https://github.com/spinnaker/moniker) library.
-The naming strategy is configurable per-account and can be have a default across all accounts.
+The naming strategy is configurable per-account or applied as a default across all accounts.

 ```yaml
 ecs: